Russia says Iran ready to discuss nuclear gestures

 Russia advocates a "step-by-step" approach under which Iran would take measures to ease concerns it is seeking nuclear weapons in exchange for relief from sanctions imposed by the U.N.
 Security Council as well as by Western nations, primarily the United States and European Union.

-Russia has emphasised that Iran will only cooperate if it is given a glimpse of the light at the end of the tunnel - the removal of all sanctions if it proves there is no military element to its nuclear programme.
+Russia has emphasized that Iran will only cooperate if it is given a glimpse of the light at the end of the tunnel - the removal of all sanctions if it proves there is no military element to its nuclear program.

 "There will be no instantaneous solution," Lavrov said.
 "This will be a process, but it is necessary to start it and clearly outline the next steps.
 I hope the Baghdad meeting makes a contribution on such agreements."